 A Grand Prix tragedy.
 American driver, Mario Andretti won the world racing driver's Championship at?

-A Grand Prix tragedy.
+Background: A Grand Prix tragedy.
 American driver, Mario Andretti won the world racing driver's Championship at Monza on Sunday (10 September) when the race was re-run after a multiple crash in which Andretti's nearest challenger, and team-mate Ronnie Peterson was fatally injured.
 The Grand Prix was halted after the first-lap crash involving ten cars.
 It was not restarted for almost three hours, after arguments between the drivers and race officials about the safety of the Monza circuit.

 SYNOPSIS: Up until the tragedy struck, Andretti and Ronnie Peterson, driving John Player Team Lotus cars for Colin Chapman, had combined throughout a very successful season.